KristianWasas/Kandi/testdata/README.md

 version3.x has transposition table implemented.

-Finally we will start combining the best version of each algorithm and end up with a algorithm which will have ab, null move, TT, and quiescence search
+Finally we will start combining the best version of each algorithm and end up with a algorithm which will have ab, null move, TT, and quiescence search, and the result is an algorithm that has minimizes the search tree size, but also keeps a high level of play